curl/everything-curl/usingcurl-verbose.md

   (from a proxy) to a curl CONNECT request.

-- %{local_ip} shows the IP address of the local end of the most recently done connection - can be either IPv4 or IPv6
+- %{local_ip} shows the IP address of the local end of the most recently done connection—can be either IPv4 or IPv6

 - %{local_port} shows the local port number of the most recently made connection